2016 Rhode Island Democratic presidential primary: Analysis

 With its socially liberal coalition of mostly white Irish Catholic/Portuguese Catholic/Italian Catholic voters, Rhode Island was seen as Bernie Sanders's best chance at victory in the so-called "Acela Primaries" on April 26.
 He pulled out an 11-point win in Rhode Island on election day.
 He carried all municipalities but four, winning in the major cities of Providence and Warwick.

-Sanders' Rhode Island win limited Clinton's success in New England to slimmer victories in Massachusetts and Connecticut.
+Sanders's Rhode Island win limited Clinton's success in New England to slimmer victories in Massachusetts and Connecticut.